dadoug/gneasy-genkey/Readme.md

                         Format is that of GnuPG: 0 = no expiration,
                         <n> = n days, <n>w = n weeks, <n>m = n months,
                         <n>y = n years.
 Default is 2y.
- -s, --sub-size       Size, e.g length, of sub-keys in bits.
+ -s, --sub-size       Size of sub-keys in bits.
                         Range and default same as --size.
- -l, --sub-lifetime   Lifetime (expiration time) of sub-keys.
+ -l, --sub-lifetime   Lifetime of sub-keys.
                         Format is same as --lifetime.
 Default is 1y.

      --no-sign        Do not generate a sub-key for signing.